How on earth is this legal?

 The idea that the only option left to the firm was to defer tax payments until insolvency doesn't seem likely.
 Reducing costs by shedding a few staff might well have been an option.

 This is the nub of it.
 I find it really hard to believe that the directors didn’t take any salary in the period the debt to HMRC was run up (given that period is likely to have been 6-9 months+).
 The net result is that the directors have managed to treat themselves as preferential creditors to HMRC (their salaries got paid, HMRC didn’t).
+This is where the line on insolvent trading becomes really difficult.

 A very play-it-safe position might have been “liquidity looks a little tight, let’s suspend director salaries for a few months and keep a bigger cash buffer, we can always pay it back when our customers pay their bills”.